ControlNet Tile: The Secret to Transforming Low-Quality Images into Masterpieces

 This is where ControlNet comes into play as a valuable addition to Stable Diffusion.
 Acting as a supportive counterpart, ControlNet allows Stable Diffusion to meticulously handle texture details while it focuses on training with supplemental pairs of images that lack such detail.
 These image pairs are carefully crafted, ensuring that each image within the pair shares common elements such as lines, lighting, or composition.
 By training on these datasets, ControlNet models can concentrate on areas where Stable Diffusion may falter—namely, the composition of the generated images.
 We've seen ControlNet models skillfully infuse line art with vibrant colors to achieve various artistic styles.
 But what role do these tile resampling or ControlNet Tile models play?

-The Capabilities of ControlNet Tile
+The capabilities of ControlNet Tile

 According to its creators, ControlNet Tile excels in two key areas: